Report Designer - Functions

 Concat("Dept: ",SALES_LEDGER.DEPT_NUMBER," - ",SALES_LEDGER.DEPT_NAME)

-• You can also use Concat function to get the currency symbol to print directly in front of a numeric value when using foreign trader.
+• Use Concat function to get the currency symbol to print directly in front of a numeric value when using foreign trader.
 For example, to get the currency symbol to print directly before the INVOICE.FOREIGN_INVOICE_GROSS, use the following function:

 Concat(CURRENCY.SYMBOL, FormatString("{0:N2}",(INVOICE.FOREIGN_INVOICE_GROSS)))

-The properties of this expression must be set to signed.
+Set the properties of this expression to signed.
 If not, when running the layout, the following message appears: 'Sage.expressions.DefaultLibraries.Accounts.Unsigned(system.string) is not defined.'

 Contains